limbernie/limbernie.github.io/_posts/2018-01-27-cyberry-walkthrough.md

 ### Decryption of `.reminder.enc`

 It made sense to use the passwords above to decrypt the file but I wouldn't know which cipher was used.
-To that end, I wrote a `bash` script to try all available ciphers until something clicks.
+To that end, I wrote this `bash` script to try all available ciphers until something clicks.

 ```bash
 # cat decrypt.sh